 Use of a personal calculator is prohibited.
 ALEKS will provide an on-screen calculator if one is needed to complete a particular problem.
 Find a quiet place free of distractions, and make sure to have paper, pencils, or pens for scratch work.

 New Students must set up their Howard Community College (HCC) username and password at HCC password services webpage before they can sign in to ALEKS PPL.

-Once you have your HCC credentials, follow the link provided by your advisor and sign in using your HCC username and password.
+Once you have your HCC credentials, use the link provided below and log in using your HCC username and password.
 If after entering your username and password you are not able to access the exam, check that your password is correct.
 If necessary, you can reset your password.

 If you are not satisfied with your placement, you can retake the assessment – all students are eligible for two proctored assessments (unproctored assessments do not count towards placement, but it is highly recommended to try your best to better prepare you for the official, proctored assessments).

 If you originally tested at the Test Center and already have an ALEKS PPL account, you can retest at home.
 Students should sign in at ALEKS PPL using the username and password created at the Test Center.
 It is highly recommended that you spend at least three hours in the Prep and Learning Module to prepare for your second and final proctored attempt.

 You will receive your score immediately upon completion of the placement assessment.
 These scores can be viewed by login in to you ALEKS account through the ALEKS PPL website.

 In order to register for a math class, a student must achieve the minimum placement result for the corresponding class.
 The table below explains how to understand your ALEKS score.
 If you have any questions or concerns, please contact an advisor for clarification.

 |MATH-061*||Basic Math & Geometry||4-21|